First ascent of the Matterhorn: Accident controversy

-Shortly after the accident Whymper asked Taugwalder to see the rope and to his surprise he saw that it was the oldest and weakest of the ropes they brought and it was only intended as a reserve.
-All those who had fallen had been tied with a Manila rope, or with a second and equally strong one, and consequently it had been only between the survivors and those who had fallen where the weaker rope had been used.
+Shortly after the accident, Whymper asked Taugwalder to see the rope and to his surprise, he saw that it was the oldest and weakest of the ropes they brought and it was only intended as a reserve.
+All those who had fallen had been tied with a Manila rope, or with a second and equally strong one, and consequently, it had been only between the survivors and those who had fallen where the weaker rope had been used.
 Whymper also had suggested to Hudson that they should have attached a rope to the rocks on the most difficult place, and held it as they descended, as an additional protection.
 Hudson approved the idea, but it was never done.

 Whymper had then to answer grave charges of responsibility and the accusation of having betrayed his companions.
-An inquiry, presided by Joseph Clemenz, was instituted by the government of the canton of Valais.
+An inquiry, presided over by Joseph Clemenz, was instituted by the government of the canton of Valais.
 The guide Peter Taugwalder was charged, tried, and acquitted.
-Not withstanding the result of the inquiry, some guides and climbers at Zermatt and elsewhere persisted in asserting that he cut the rope between him and Lord Francis Douglas to save his life.
+Notwithstanding the result of the inquiry, some guides and climbers at Zermatt and elsewhere persisted in asserting that he cut the rope between him and Lord Francis Douglas to save his life.

-The accident was long discussed in the media, in Switzerland and abroad.
+The accident was long discussed in the press, in Switzerland and abroad.
 Newspapers all over the world reported the tragedy and no other Alpine event had to that date ever caused more headlines.
 The emotions were hottest in the United Kingdom of Great Britain and Ireland, where the grief soon gave way to indignation.
-Queen Victoria considered banning climbing to all British subjects but decided, after consultation, not to forbid mountaineering.
+Queen Victoria even suggested that climbing should be banned.

 Whymper wrote at the time to the Secretary of the I.A.C.
 His letter ends thus:

 Museum

-In the Matterhorn Museum – Zermatlantis the broken piece of rope from the first ascent is kept in a glass cabinet.
+In the Matterhorn Museum the broken piece of rope from the first ascent is kept in a glass cabinet.

 Commemoration in 2015

-In the week of 14 July 2015, the 150th anniversary of the first ascent, was commemorated including a ceremony with cleric Revd.
+In the week of 14 July 2015, the 150th anniversary of the first ascent was commemorated including a ceremony with cleric Revd.
 Alan Purser, Seasonal Chaplain of St. Peter's, the English Church in Zermatt.
 Local authorities on both the Swiss and Italian side prohibited climbing the mountain on the exact date of the anniversary and proclaimed a police enforced "Tag der Stille" (Day of Quietness), in order to prevent accidents by overcrowding and as a sign of respect for the mountain and its more than 500 casualties.

 A performance of the play The Matterhorn Story written by Livia Anne Richard, at the open air theatre near the Riffelberg tramway station on the Gorner Ridge re-enacted events and speculations around the first ascent.

 On 17 July 2017, a simultaneous ascent of the mountain from four sides was organized, and a light show marking the itinerary of the first ascent on evenings until the end of September.